nitin-bhagat32/employee-analytics-sql/README.md

 - Database Design (Relational schema creation & maintenance)

 ## 📂 Project Files
+- `PayCore_Project.sql` – SQL script containing all DDL, DML, and HR analytics queries
-- `PayCore- SQL Project.pptx` – Showcasing project background, database schema, SQL queries, and key business insights
+- `PayCore- SQL Project.pptx` – Project overview, schema design, screenshots, and insights
+  > 📥 To open the PPT file: click on it in the repo, then click **`View raw`** – it will auto-download.

 ## 📊 Key Insights
 - Employees without any benefits were identified for HR follow-up